TheOdinProject/curriculum/javascript/path.md

     ...because if you can't test it, you won't know when you've broken it.
 8. PROJECT: Final Project
     /project_final_js.md
+    Tie everything you've learned from every course so far into one project where you'll build your favorite website from scratch.
 9. Conclusion
     /conclusion.md
     Well, that was easy, right?